Erich Maren Schlaikjer

-Erich Maren Schlaikjer (/ˈɛrɪk ˈmærən ˈʃlaɪkjər/ ERR-ik-_-MARR-ən-_-SHLY-kyər; November 22, 1905 in Newtown, Ohio – November 5, 1972) was an American geologist and dinosaur hunter.
+Erich Maren Schlaikjer (/ˈɛrɪk ˈmærən ˈʃlaɪkjər/ ERR-ik-_-MARR-ən-_-SHLY-kyər; November 22, 1905 – November 5, 1972) was an American geologist and dinosaur hunter.
 Assisting Barnum Brown, he co-described Pachycephalosaurus and what is now Montanoceratops.
 Other discoveries include Miotapirus and a new species of Mesohippus.

 Schlaikjer attended Harvard University, where he graduated with a bachelor's degree in 1929.
 He received master’s and doctoral degrees from Columbia University in 1931 and in 1935, respectively.
+On November 5, 1972, he died in Littleton, Colorado.